XelaNull/torrentflux-b4rt-php7/README.md

 * Updated adodb
 * Added mysqli as supported db
 * Fixes for functions that were removed in PHP 7
-* Fixes for Read RSS query
+* Fixed for Read RSS query
-* Fixes MySQL database
+* Fixed MySQL database

 ## Warning
 Everything i changed was in the html folder which is actually what i had on my server.